-То Format of ondertaking 10 The Chief General Manager, Internal Debt Management Department, Reserve Bank of India, Central Office Building, Mumbai - 400 001. Ву Registered Office Primar REAS the Reserve Bank of India (RBI) has offered in principle to permit us to undertake by Dealer (PD) activity in Government securities in accordance with the Guidelines issued in from time to time.
-WHEREAS as a precondition to our being authorized to undertake PD activity we are ed to furnish an undertaking covering the relative terms and conditions.
-Shri/Sı WHEREAS at the duly convened Board of Directors meeting of on on, the Board has authorised Shri/Smt./Kum and mt./Kum to execute and furnish an UNDERTAKING to the RBI and severally as set out below: THEREFORE, in consideration of the RBI agreeing to permit us to undertake PD , we hereby undertake and agree: Ma iss the Ad commit to aggregatively bid in the auction of Treasury Bills (TBs), including Cash anagement Bills (CMBs), and Gol Dated Securities, to the extent ofper cent of each ue of auction Treasury Bills/Cash Management Bills and for a minimum amount equal to e underwriting commitment (allotted under Minimum Underwriting Commitment and ditional Competitive Underwriting) for Gol Dated Securities and to maintain the success io in aggregate winning bids at not less than 40 per cent for TBs and CMBs.
+The Chief General Manager, Internal Debt Management Department, Reserve Bank of India, Central Office Building, Mumbai - 400 001

+By

+Registered Office

+WHEREAS the Reserve Bank of India (RBI) has offered in principle to permit us to undertake Primary Dealer (PD) activity in Government securities in accordance with the Guidelines issued thereon from time to time.

+AND WHEREAS as a precondition to our being authorized to undertake PD activity we are required to furnish an undertaking covering the relative terms and conditions.

+AND WHEREAS at the duly convened Board of Directors meeting of on on , the Board has authorised Shri/Smt./Kum. and Shri/Smt./Kum. to execute and furnish an UNDERTAKING for the period July to June to the RBI jointly and severally as set out below:

+NOW, THEREFORE, in consideration of the RBI agreeing to permit us to undertake PD activity, we hereby undertake and agree: